-Examines how employers, employees and their organisations achieve their objectives.
+0.15 EFTS OL, OC 18 points Examines how employers, employees and their organisations achieve their objectives.
 Topics include collective and individual bargaining, mediation, grievance adjudication, industrial conflict, and an introduction to skills such as employment contract negotiation and interpretation.

-LAWS 313 or 413 or MANT 250
+MANT 250 or LAWS 313 or 413